TPRM: Tensor partition regression models with applications in imaging biomarker detection: Real data analysis

 \section{Real data analysis}

 ``Data used in the preparation of this article were obtained from the Alzheimer's Disease Neuroimaging Initiative (ADNI) database (adni.loni.usc.edu).
-The ADNI was launched in 2003 by the National Institute on Aging (NIA), the National Institute of Biomedical Imaging and Bioengineering (NIBIB), the Food and Drug Administration (FDA), private pharmaceutical companies and non-profit organizations, as a \$60 million, 5-year public private partnership.
+The ADNI was launched in 2003 as a public-private partnership, led by Principal Investigator Michael W. Weiner, MD.
 The primary goal of ADNI has been to test whether serial magnetic resonance imaging (MRI), positron emission tomography (PET), other biological markers, and clinical and neuropsychological assessment can be combined to measure the progression of mild cognitive impairment (MCI) and early Alzheimer's disease (AD).
-Determination of sensitive and specific markers of very early AD progression is intended to aid researchers and clinicians to develop new treatments and monitor their effectiveness, as well as lessen the time and cost of clinical trials.
-The Principal Investigator of this initiative is Michael W. Weiner, MD, VA Medical Center and University of California, San Francisco.
-ADNI is the result of efforts of many coinvestigators from a broad range of academic institutions and private corporations, and subjects have been recruited from over 50 sites across the U.S. and Canada.
-The initial goal of ADNI was to recruit 800 subjects but ADNI has been followed by ADNI-GO and ADNI-2.
-To date these three protocols have recruited over 1500 adults, ages 55 to 90, to participate in the research, consisting of cognitively normal older individuals, people with early or late MCI, and people with early AD.
-The follow up duration of each group is specified in the protocols for ADNI-1, ADNI-2 and ADNI-GO.
-Subjects originally recruited for ADNI-1 and ADNI-GO had the option to be followed in ADNI-2.
-For up-to-date information, see {\sffamily www.adni-info.org}.''
+For up-to-date information, see {www.adni-info.org}.'' \footnote{ADNI manuscript citation guidelines. {https://adni.loni.usc.edu/wp-content/uploads//how\_to\_apply/ADNI\_DSP\_Policy.pdf}}

 We applied the proposed model to the anatomical MRI data collected at the baseline of ADNI.
-We considered 402 MRI scans from ADNI1, 181 of them were diagnosed with AD, and 221 healthy controls.
-These scans were performed on a 1.5 T MRI scanners using a sagittal MPRAGE sequence and the typical protocol includes the following parameters: repetition time (TR) = 2400 ms, inversion time (TI) = 1000 ms, flip angle = 8o, and field of view (FOV) = 24 cm with a $256 \times 256 \times 170$ $\mbox{mm}^3$ acquisition matrix in the x, y, and z dimensions, which yields a voxel size of $1.25 \times 1.26 \times 1.2$ $\mbox{mm}^3$ \citep{Huang2014}.
+We considered 402 MRI scans from ADNI1, 181 of them were diagnosed with AD ($y_i$ =1), and 221 healthy controls ($y_i$=0).
+These scans were performed on a 1.5T MRI scanners using a sagittal MPRAGE sequence and the typical protocol includes the following parameters: repetition time (TR) = 2400 ms, inversion time (TI) = 1000 ms, flip angle = 8$^\circ$, and field of view (FOV) = 24 cm with a $256 \times 256 \times 170$ $\mbox{mm}^3$ acquisition matrix in the x, y, and z dimensions, which yields a voxel size of $1.25 \times 1.26 \times 1.2$ $\mbox{mm}^3$ \citep{Huang2014}.